 All eligible applications will be ranked in accordance with the following criteria:

-Project meets the goals of and WIP or County Action Plan

 If applicable to the ag operation, the applicant has required plan(s) (Conservation Plan, Ag E&S, MMP, or NMP).
 Development of such plans shall be included in the application if not yet developed prior to the application.

 The project implements BMPs included in the plan.
 Priority is given to BMPs that reduce or control nitrogen, phosphorus, and/or sediment.